Get a demo of Culture Amp

 Engaged people are emotionally committed to their organization.
 These people stay at their organizations longer and are more productive and effective.
 Successful organizations have more engaged employees.

-The median eNPS score for organizations in this benchmark is -3 and is in the bottom 1% compared with other industries.
+The median eNPS score for organizations in this benchmark is -3 and is the lowest scoring group compared with other industries.

 How does Education (1000-5000) compare?